canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q10/QuestionText.md

     - A `String` attribute named **awardCategory** which is not accessible from other classes

 - Constructors:
-    - A constructor which is accessible from other classes and accepts two `String` parameter to initialize the **awardRecipient** and **awardCategory** attributes in that order.
+    - A constructor which is accessible from other classes and accepts two `String` parameters to initialize the **awardRecipient** and **awardCategory** attributes in that order.

 - Methods: